cmusatyalab/gabriel/server/README.md

 from this engine, if a different engine processing the same frame already returned a result for the same frame.
 When `all_responses_required` is True, the server will send every result this engine returns.
-Typically, you should set `all_responses_required` to True when an engine returns results the clients, and false when an engine stores results but does not include anything useful for the client in the `ResultWrapper` instance that it returns.
+Typically, you should set `all_responses_required` to True when an engine returns results to the clients, and false when an engine stores results but does not include anything useful for the client in the `ResultWrapper` instance that it returns.

 The server should be started before the engine runner.